E. W. Bullinger

 Ethelbert William Bullinger AKC (15 December 1837 – 6 June 1913) was an Anglican clergyman, biblical scholar, and ultradispensationalist theologian.

 Early life

 He was born in Canterbury, Kent, England, the youngest of five children of William and Mary (Bent) Bullinger.
-His family traced their ancestry back to Heinrich Bullinger, the Swiss Reformer.
+His family traced their ancestry back to Heinrich Bullinger, the Swiss Reformer and Johann Balthasar Bullinger, a Swiss painter.

 His formal theological training was at King's College London from 1860 to 1861, and he earned an associate degree.
 After graduation, on 15 October 1861, he married Emma Dobson, 13 years his senior.
 He later received a Doctor of Divinity in 1881 not from a university but from Archibald Campbell Tait, Archbishop of Canterbury, who cited Bullinger's "eminent service in the Church in the department of Biblical criticism".

 Career

 Bullinger's career in the Church of England spanned from 1861 to 1888.
 He began as associate curate in the parish of St. Mary Magdalene, Bermondsey, in 1861, and was ordained as a priest in the Church of England in 1862.
 He served as parish curate in Tittleshall (1863–1866), Notting Hill (1866–1869), Leytonstone, (1869–1870) and Walthamstow until he became vicar of the new parish of St. Stephen's in 1874.
 He resigned his vicarage in 1888.